 Sunday – 4.30 pm – 9 pm

 6. Yak & Yeti Gurkha Restaurant – Gluten free heaven for your taste buds.
-I have always liked Nepalis cuisine.
+I have always liked Nepalese cuisine.
 Authentic restaurants are difficult to come by, so this was one was a must try for me.
 With a HUGE menu and most dishes being gluten free, I was in heaven.
 The food was authentic, delicious and good value, you will be spoilt for choice.
-The staff were friendly and the ambiance was relaxed and authentic.
+The staff were friendly and the ambience was relaxed and authentic.
 Vibrant gluten free dinner awaits.
 This is not in anyway connected with Yak on York in Australia.

 Yak & Yeti Gurkha Restaurant, 63a Goodramgate Rd, York